 Starting a podcast has become a trend among many people.
 Whether you’re working from home or looking for a way to stand out, a podcast allows you to reach your desired audience.

 Of course, there is more to starting a podcast than planning and recording the episodes.
-You need to start with your podcast studio design.
+Setting up a podcast studio need to start with your studio design.
 It needs to be a space that allows your audience to listen to your show with ease.
 They need to be able to understand you and your guests.
 The design should also allow you to keep your equipment accessible, so you are not delaying your show because you couldn’t find your microphone or headphones.

-You can get started on your podcast studio design by keeping the following tips in mind.
+You can get started on your podcast studio interior design by keeping the following tips in mind.

 Choose Your Space

 The first thing you want to do is figure out where you want to set up your space, as there are different rooms that can work for your studio.
 If you have a spare room in your home, this could work for your studio.
 However, a better option may be your basement, attic, or garage, as it keeps your studio separate from the rest of your home, especially if you are living with family or roommates.
 This way, you can minimize the disruptions as you plan, record, and edit your podcast.
 A smaller space is also a great idea because it helps you to contain the sound.

 Soundproof Your Walls

 It’s important to ensure you’re recording your podcast in a soundproof studio.
 If you cannot rent a soundproof studio, then you’re going to need to soundproof the studio yourself.
 Start by soundproofing the walls, which you can do with acoustic panels.
 Acoustic panels are affordable and easy to hang on your walls, and you can find panels from the New York City company Walters-Storyk Design Group by John Storyk.
 John Storyk and the Walters-Storyk Design Group has helped soundproof several locations in New York City, so you know you’re investing in high-quality panels.